unconferenceCanberra/unconfcbr-website/expectations.md

 title: "What to expect?"
 ---

-This page provides some more background information on what to specifically expect on the day.
-We encourage everyone to have a quick read.
+Here you'll find background information on what to expect *on the day*.
+We encourage everyone to have a quick read!

 ![a picture of a younger presenter](/images/a-presenter.jpg)